marcoher/sdenn/README.md

 # sdenn

-An (unsuccessful) attempt to use neural networks together with maximum likelihood in order to model the drift and volatility of an SDE.
-The implementation uses TensorFlow.
+An attempt to use neural networks together with maximum likelihood estimation in order to model volatility of an SDE as a non-linear function of the sate variables and their past values, given high-frequency time series data.